pasqal-io/pasqal-cloud/README.md

 ```

 Bear in mind that this installation will track the contents of your local
-pasqal-cloud repository folder, so if you checkout a different branch (e.g. `master`),
+pasqal-cloud repository folder, so if you check out a different branch (e.g. `master`),
 your installation will change accordingly.

 ### Development Requirements (Optional)